Print media is the general term given to printed materials used to promote businesses, services or events.

-- "What is the importance of printed media?"
-Print media is often considered an old-fashioned and out-dated form of advertising but it is still highly- effective and had stood the test of time.
-It forms a backbone of many marketing campaigns as it's both cheap and can be highly targetted.
+"What is the importance of printed media?"
+Print media is often considered an old-fashioned and outdated form of advertising but it is still highly- effective and had stood the test of time.
+It forms the backbone of many marketing campaigns as it's both cheap and can be highly targeted.
 Most companies use print media within their advertising campaigns.

 If would you like to order print, be it leaflets, posters or anything bespoke as mentioned above, simply fill in the contact form on this page and we will be in touch.